tasitlabs/tasit-sdk/packages/docs/docs/MainFeatures.md

 This SDK takes an opinionated approach to onboarding (although since it's a modular repo, you still retain the ability to use other child packages and not the onboarding-related ones if you prefer).
 The SDK supports read-only mode, meta-transactions, contract-based accounts, and connecting with their preferred primary mobile Ethereum wallet.

 _This means a flow that users will be used to which decreases the friction for onboarding people who have used other Ethereum dapps._

-#### Start in read-only mode

-A native mobile dapp should be read-only for as long as possible.
-The user shouldn't know there's a blockchain involved or see anything about an account, and an Ethereum account shouldn't even be created until it becomes necessary.
-Why go through an onboarding flow at all right away?

-The flow for reading data from The Graph or directly from contracts without onboarding first just works with no special configuration.

-For more info, see [`@tasit/action`](/packages/action/).

 #### in-dapp accounts